-Param name string, the name of the file to write the result to
+Param name name of the file to write the result to

-The current output is connected to the file "name".
-Then the expression "body" is evaluated.
-Everything that the commands in "body" print to the current output, ends up in the file "name".
-Finally, the file is closed and the result of evaluating "body" is returned.
+The current output is connected to the file name.
+Then the expression body is evaluated.
+Everything that the commands in body prints ends up in the file name.
+Finally, the file is closed and the result of evaluating body is returned.
 If the file is opened again, the old contents will be overwritten.
-This is a limitation of {ToFile}: one cannot append to a file that has already been created.
+This is a limitation of ToFile(): one cannot append to a file that has already been created.

+Here is how one can create a file with C code to evaluate an expression:

 '''

-Here is how one can create a file with C code to evaluate an expression:

-In> ToFile("expr1.c") WriteString(
+In> ToFile("exprl.c") WriteString(CForm(Sqrt(x-y)Sin(x)));

-CForm(Sqrt(x-y)Sin(x));

 Out> True;

+'''
-The file {expr1.c} was created in the current working directory and it

-contains the line
+The file exprl.c was created in the current working directory and it contains the line sqrt(x-y)\sin(x).

-sart(x-v)sin(x)

 As another example, take a look at the following command:

-In> [ Echo("Result:"); \

-PrettyForm(Taylor(x, 0, 9) Sin(x)); ];

-Result:

-7

-5

-9

-Х

-Х

-Х

-120

-5040 362880

-Out> True;

-Now suppose one wants to send the output of this command to a
+Now suppose one wants to send the output of this command to a file.

-file.
 This can be achieved as follows:

+'''

-In> ToFile("out") [ Echo("Result:");
+In> ToFile("out") [ Echo("Result:"); PrettyForm(Taylor(x,0,9) Sin(x)); ];

-PrettyForm (Taylor (x, 0, 9) Sin (x)); ];

 Out> True;

-After this command the file {out} contains:

-Result:

-3

-7

-5

-9

-Х

-X

-Х

-120

-5040

-362880

 '''

+After this command the file out contains:

+''' Result: